Math is Fun

 Sigma Notation

-Now it can all be put together in one formula:
+Now it can all go into one formula:

 Binomial Theorem